MitanshuBaranwal/MitanshuBaranwal/README.md

 <h1 align="center">Hi, I'm <a href="https://mitanshubaranwal.vercel.app/">Mitanshu</a></h1>
-<h5 align="center">I am an AI/ML and Backend Developer with strong skill set in Python, SQL, Django, computer vision, and AWS. </h5>
+<h5 align="center">I am an AI/ML and Backend Developer with strong skill set in Python, SQL, Django, computer vision, and AWS.
+It all started with my curiosity to learn about Artificial Intelligence and the ability of AI to solve several Real Life Problems.
+I worked on several Machine Learning and deep Learning projects involving Computer Vision and NLP.
+I am on this journey to empower and solve as many complex real world problem as possible with the knowledge of Machine Learning and Artificial Intelligence. </h5>

 ---